Bucklebury House Gardens

 It was not until the early 1990’s that the gardens were redesigned from what were pony paddocks.
 The principle of the design was to create a series of rooms that would connect with each other.
 A freelance gardener, Trevor Last (formerly Head Gardener at The Old Rectory, Burghfield) set about creating the hard structure delineated by gravel paths, brick walls, steps and yew hedges.
-More recently Marina Hartley Russell has remodelled the herbaceous borders and Long Walk to create a stunning vista from the house.
+More recently the herbaceous borders and Long Walk have been remodelled.

 The gardens envelop the house and now connect the monastic fishponds and ancient parkland surrounding the house.
 A major part of the project was the restoration of the Walled Kitchen garden which is set out in a symmetrical design using box hedging.
 Vegetables, fruit and flowers are now grown for the house.
-A purpose built greenhouse, designed by Marina Hartley Russell, was added to the kitchen garden in 2015.
-An armillary sphere was installed in 2016 to mark Marina’s 50th birthday.
+A purpose built greenhouse was added to the kitchen garden in 2015.
 A small orchard can be found behind the greenhouse.